 Though it is the second smallest state in the nation, Delaware was the first state to ratify the Constitution, earning it the nickname, The First State.
 With the Delaware River running through it, the Atlantic Ocean to the east, and forests throughout, Delaware college students will find beauty everywhere.

-This list is composed entirely of public colleges and universities that offer four-year undergraduate degrees.
+This list is composed entirely of public colleges and universities that offer bachelor’s degrees.
 We’ve identified 2 public universities in Delaware.
-The list below of the best public universities in the state satisfies the following four conditions:
+To be included in our list of the best public colleges in Delaware, shcools must receive direct funding from the state, be fully accredited, and offer a broad range of bachelor’s degress.

 Tuition + fees